Robust moir\'e flatbands within a broad band-offset range: Results

-The simultaneous emergence of multiple robust flatbands paves the way toward tunable multiply-resonant superlattice, since scanning the band-offset does not make these flatbands disappear but controls their spectral positions.
+The simultaneous emergence of multiple robust flatbands paves the way toward multiply-resonant superlattice with tunable frequencies, since scanning the band offset does not make these flatbands disappear but rather allows us to control their spectral positions.
 Particularly, these robust flatbands can even be supported by only a single-cell superlattice, due to their strongly localized wavefunctions.
-We thus calculated the eigenfrequencies of the robust flatband modes with a single-cell superlattice.
-The $R_A^1$ and $R_A^2$ modes are studied with a A-site centered single-cell superlattice, while $R_B^1$ and $R_B^2$ modes are studied with a B-site centered single-cell superlattice.
-The spectral positions of $R_A^1$ and $R_A^2$ modes at different $h_2$ are shown in Fig.~\ref{Figure_3}(a), and those for $R_B^1$ and $R_B^2$ modes are shown in Fig.~\ref{Figure_3}(c).
+We thus calculate the eigenfrequencies of localized modes with a single-cell superlattice, and focus on those originating from the robust flatbands.
+The $R_A^1$ and $R_A^2$ modes are studied with an A-site centered single-cell superlattice, while $R_B^1$ and $R_B^2$ modes are studied with a B-site centered single-cell superlattice.
+The spectral positions of $R_A^1$ and $R_A^2$ modes at different $h_2$ are shown in Figure~\ref{Figure_3}(a), and those for $R_B^1$ and $R_B^2$ modes are shown in Figure~\ref{Figure_3}(c).
 The $R_A^1$ and $R_A^2$ modes are nearly degenerate at 0.4$a_0$, and gradually separate when $h_2$ increases.
-In contrast, $R_B^1$ and $R_B^2$ modes start at a large spectral separation, and become close in spectrum when $h_2$ increases.
-Notably, the frequency of $R_B^1$ mode keeps very stable against the change of $h_2$.
+In contrast, $R_B^1$ and $R_B^2$ modes start at a large spectral separation, and become closer in spectrum when $h_2$ increases.
+Notably, the frequency of $R_B^1$ mode keeps almost invariant against the change of $h_2$.

 Besides, we calculated the quality factor of these flatband modes at different $h_2$.
-The quality factor of $R_A^1$ mode is peaked at $h_2 =0.64a_0$ with a value $\sim5000$, but keeps larger than 1000 within the scan range as shown in Fig.~\ref{Figure_3}(b).
+The quality factor of $R_A^1$ mode is peaked at $h_2 =0.64a_0$ with a value $\sim5000$, but keeps larger than 1000 within the entire range as shown in Figure~\ref{Figure_3}(b).
 The quality factor of $R_A^2$ mode is peaked near $h_2 = 0.5a_0$ with a value $\sim6000$, but keeps larger than 1000 up to $h_2 =0.9a_0$.
-For $R_B^1$ and $R_B^2$ modes shown in Fig.~\ref{Figure_3}(d), the quality factor of $R_B^1$ mode decreases slightly from $\sim$2000 to $\sim$1300 within the scan range, while the quality factor of $R_B^2$ mode keeps a high value that is between $\sim$12000 and $\sim$43000.
+For $R_B^1$ and $R_B^2$ modes shown in Figure~\ref{Figure_3}(d), the quality factor of $R_B^1$ mode decreases slightly from $\sim$2000 to $\sim$1300 within the scan range, while the quality factor of $R_B^2$ mode keeps a high value that is between $\sim$12000 and $\sim$43000.
 These results show that the robust-flatband resonances hold high quality even in a single-cell superlattice, demonstrating the possibility of constructing a high-quality multiply-resonant superlattice.